uturunku1/lambda-pdf-compare/README.md

 # LAMBDA-PDF-COMPARE

 ## Description
-This Lambda function takes a PDF file, extracts the text content and converts it to HTML file.
-This lambda function is called every time a new file is uploaded to a particular S3 bucket.
-The output file is saved in a different S3 bucket.
+This Lambda function takes a PDF file, extracts the text content and converts it to an HTML file.
+It also gets the coordinates of curved elements that appear in the page and writes it to a JSON file.
+This lambda function is called every time a new PDF is uploaded to a particular S3 bucket.
+The output files are saved in a different S3 bucket.
 This program uses the Python library PDFMiner.
 The required dependencies are compatible with Amazon Linux System and are already organized to be deployed as an zip file.

 ## Lambda Settings